MaterializeInc/materialize/doc/user/content/cli/_index.md

 wish to configure `materialized` to only listen to, e.g. localhost connections, you can set `--listen-addr` to `localhost:6875`.
 You can also use this to change the port that Materialize listens on from the default `6875`.

+### Compaction window

+The `--logical-compaction-window` option specifies how much historical detail Materialize is required to maintain in [arrangements](/overview/api-components#indexes).
+Note that compaction happens lazily, so Materialize may retain more historical detail than requested, but it will never retain less.

+By default, the logical compaction window is 60 seconds.
+The special value `off` indicates disables logical compaction.

+See the [Deployment section](/ops/deployment#compaction) for guidance on tuning the compaction window.

 ### TLS encryption